navcoin/navcoin-org/content/why-navcoin/index.md

     {{< long_text
         titleText="Be your own bank"
         imgSrc="/images/why-navcoin/why-own-bank.svg"
         text="There are no banks or intermediaries that run NavCoin, and no one you need to deposit your money with.
 All payments are peer to peer, and managed by your wallet.
-Unlike the current system - you have total control of your money, and a say in how the network is run."
+Unlike the current system, you have total control of your money, and a say in how the network is run."

     >}}
     {{< long_text